a00908270/masterthesis/thesis.md

 ## ViNNSL Compatibility

-ViNNSL compatibility is limited in the current prototype and could be fully implemented to be fully compatible with other systems.
+ViNNSL compatibility is limited in the current prototype of ConbexNN and could be fully implemented to be fully compatible with other systems.
 See section \ref{limitations} for current limitations.

 ## Integration in N2Sky